UAW reaches tentative agreement with Stellantis, leaving only GM without deal

 Talks between Stellantis and the union, which included Stellantis Chief Operating Officer Mark Stewart and UAW President Shawn Fain "went into the late evening" on Friday, sources close to the negotiations confirmed to CBS News.

-Like workers at Ford, the strikers at Stellantis are expected to take down their picket lines and start returning to work in the coming days before their union members vote.
+Like workers at Ford, UAW leaders called on strikers at Stellantis to take down their picket lines and start returning to work in the coming days before their union members vote.

+Fain said the UAW Stellantis National Council will now vote on whether to send the tentative deal to members.
+Meetings will be held next week to explain the details of what is in the contract, before members take a final vote on whether to ratify it.

 Acting Labor Secretary Julie A. Su in a statement congratulated "Stellantis and the UAW for their dedication and focus in coming together to reach" a deal.